 The barbell retails for around $20 and is available exclusively at Swim Outlet.

-Tips for Choosing the Right Water Weights
+How to Choose the Right Water Weights and Dumbbells

 Still not sure about which water weights are right for you?